Last Updated on March 2, 2026 by Emily Hopkins

 Also, the public health system covers emergency care, hospitalizations, and medications prescribed by doctors within the system.
 Some medical services, such as dental care and elective procedures, may require additional fees or private insurance coverage.

-Your peace of mind during retirement is ensured thanks to affordable healthcare services and excellent medical facilities.
-For retirees seeking faster access to medical services, opting for private health insurance in Portugal can provide additional coverage and peace of mind, circumventing the long waiting times often encountered in the state system.
+Your peace of mind in retirement is supported by Portugal’s affordable healthcare services and excellent medical facilities.
+For quicker access to medical care, retirees can choose private health insurance, which offers additional coverage and helps avoid the longer waiting times often experienced in the public system.

 How much money do you need to retire in Portugal?